nipy/nitime/doc/examples/multi_taper_spectral_estimation.rst

    :include-source:

-   The figure on the left shows a boxcar window and the figure on the right shows the spectrum of the boxcar function (in units of
+   The figure on the left shows a boxcar window and the figure on the right shows the spectrum of the boxcar function (in dB units, relative to the frequency band of interest).

-- Inefficiency: In most estimation problems, additional samples, or a denser sampling grid would usually lead to a better estimate (smaller variance of the estimate, given a constant level of noise).
-Howver, this is not the case for the periodogram.
-Even as we add more samples to our signal, or increase our sampling rate, our estimate at frequency $f_k$ does not improve.
-This is because of the effects these kinds of changes have on spectral estimates.
-Adding additional samples, will improve the frequency domain resolution of our estimate and sampling at a finer rate will change the Nyquist frequencu.
-That is, the highest frequency for which the spectrum can be estimated.

-These two problems can be mitigated through the use of windowed spectral estimates.
-The idea behind this method is that instead of implicitly using the boxcar window, one can design windows whose effect on spectral leakage is less deleterious.
-The following example demostrates the spectral leakage for several different windows (including the boxcar):
+These two problems can together be mitigated through the use of windowed spectral estimates.
+The idea behind this method is that instead of using the boxcar window, one can design windows whose effect on spectral leakage is less deleterious.
+The following example demonstrates the spectral leakage for several different windows (including the boxcar):

 .. plot:: examples/window_compare.py
    :include-source: